eturino/eapi/README.md

 eapi.something # => {}
 ```

-A symbol or a string can also be specified as class name in `type` option, and it will be loaded on type check.
+A symbol or a string can also be specified as class name in `init_class` option, and it will be loaded on type check.
 This can be helpful to avoid loading problems.
 Using the same example as before:

 ```ruby
 class TestKlass